vminojosa/governance/executive-board.md

 ## 9. Conflict Resolution

-The board plays an proactive role in resolving conflicts both within the board and within the broader ecosystem.
+The board plays a proactive role in resolving conflicts both within the board and within the broader ecosystem.

 - **Internal Conflicts:** Disagreements among committee members are addressed through respectful discussion.
 If unresolved, the lead will mediate via progressive stack before making a final decision.
 - **Ecosystem Disputes:** The board serves as a neutral **(Note: talk over maintaining neutrality with Josh)** advisory group to navigate disputes within the jsPsych ecosystem.
 Members may review cases, provide guidance, and recommend actions to project leads in alignment with ecosystem values. **(Note: will there be a publicly available Code of Conduct or Values Statement to assess/demonstrate alignment?)**